auth-global/self-documenting-cryptography/design-documents/self-documenting-argon2-notes.md

     ```

     Here, `a`, `b`, `c`, and `d` are 8-byte unsigned machine words.  `m` is a 128-byte message
-q    block, considered as an array of 16 words, each 8 bytes long. `j` is an index that gets
+    block, considered as an array of 16 words, each 8 bytes long. `j` is an index that gets
     filled in by the blake2 round function `P`.
 Each application of `P` calls `MIX` exactly
     once for each `j ∈ [0..7]`.
 The compression function `G` then calls the round function
     `P` exactly once for each `i ∈ [0..15]`.